raminf/RoboNope/README.md

 - Make every link go through a javascript filter to check access.
 - Set up password access through `.htaccess`

-The first three are voluntary and can be ignored, and the last two are a pain to set up and maintain.
+The first three are voluntary, and can be ignored.
+The last two are a pain to set up, maintain, and keep sync'ed up with a `robots.txt` file.

 Why not just enforce `robots.txt` and make it __mandatory__ instead of __optional__?